 There are a huge number of kettles on the market, and we can't test them all.
-When we narrow our buy list down, we usually look at ones with features such as variable temperature settings (useful for brewing specialty teas).
+When we narrow down our buy list, we usually look at ones with features such as variable temperature settings (useful for brewing specialty teas).
 We may also include the occasional budget brand, and we try to feature kettles made from a range of materials including stainless steel or plastic.

 Once a buy list is put together, we then order them in-store just as a consumer would, to ensure that the samples have not been 'tweaked' by manufacturers in any way.

 Peter stores the water and kettles together overnight in our lab, so that the temperature is maintained at a constant level.
 Each kettle is tested with one litre of water.

 As the kettle boils, Peter measures noise levels and records the reading around halfway through the boiling cycle.
 He also records the total energy used and the time taken for the kettle to switch off automatically after the boiling cycle.

 For kettles with variable temperatures, Peter assesses accuracy at each setting.

 Peter conducts a dry boil test for safety.
 He will switch on the empty kettle and wait until it switches off automatically.

 - how easy it is to switch the kettle on

 - visibility of the indicator lights